 - Competitive advantage

 As a CIO, it’s your job to ensure that AI investments yield measurable commercial results.
-This is achieved by aligning AI initiatives with strategic objectives and implementing robust data governance frameworks.
+This happens when AI initiatives are aligned with key business goals.
+It also requires strong data governance frameworks to guide and support those efforts.

 3. Think broadly about AI implementation

-Exploring agentic AI offers immense potential across various business functions, with autonomous agents capable of:
+Exploring agentic AI offers immense potential across various business functions.
+Autonomous agents capable of:

 - Analyzing data